lucrnz/observer-pattern-js/README.md

 I wrote this repo to show how I would implement the observer pattern in JavaScript, it also includes an implementation written in TypeScript.

+You can read the [full blog post here](https://lucdev.net/blog/observer-pattern-javascript/).

 ## Diagrams

 ![UML diagram](./uml/diagram-rendered.svg)